lets-go-app-pub/Lets_Go_Docs/README.md

-Various documents that have been collected through development.
-Mostly these are high level documents.
-Specific documentation is inside the server code in various folders (kept close to relevant code) named _documentation.md on the server or Documentation.kt on the client.
+Various documents (mostly high level) that have been collected through development.
+More specific documentation is inside the server code in various folders (kept close to relevant code) named _documentation.md on the server or Documentation.kt on the client.